adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/K8s_architecture.md

 {{< featuredImage >}}

-This notes is for the course [Kuberenetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)
+These notes are for the course [Kubernetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)
 #### Container orchestration

 Kubernetes is a Container Orchestration technology.
 Docker has its own container orchestration - docker swarm.
 There is also MESOS from Apache.